-Peter Brock’s success in the Marlboro Holden Dealer Team’s A9X Toranas is well documented and includes victories in the 1978 Australian Touring Car Championship, 1978 Sandown 400 and Bathurst 1000 (with Jim Richards), and 1979 Sandown 400 and Bathurst 1000, amongst others!
+Brock’s success in the HDT’s A9X Toranas is well documented and includes victories in the 1978 Australian Touring Car Championship, 1978 Sandown 400 and Bathurst 1000 (with Jim Richards), and 1979 Sandown 400 and Bathurst 1000.

 Ford’s crushing 1-2 victory at Bathurst in 1977 forced Holden to refocus its efforts on motor sport and more specifically the HDT.

-Hired-gun John Sheppard was brought in to take over the team and favourite son Brock returned to the factory-fold after three years steering his own destiny at Gown-Hindhaugh, Team Brock and Bill Patterson Racing.
+Hired-gun John Sheppard was brought in to replace the retiring Harry Firth as team manager, and favourite son Brock returned to the factory fold after three years steering his own destiny at Gown-Hindhaugh, Team Brock and Bill Patterson Racing.

-In true Brock style the car won on debut, holding a four second margin to the second placed car and setting a new lap record for the circuit.
+This car made its racing debut at the opening round at Symmons Plains in Tasmania on the 5th March 1978 and, in true Brock style, the car won on debut, holding a four second margin to the second-placed Bob Morris and setting a new touring car lap record.

 The winning continued for Brock and the new hatch at Oran Park’s Round 2 of the 1978 championship.

 Brock defended Allan Moffat’s advances repeatedly during the race until the Ford challenge faded and the hatch recorded another victory, this time with a ten second margin to the second place car.

 Two wins from two starts, but that’s sadly where this car’s story ends.

 Round 3 of the championship was held at Sydney’s Amaroo Park in early April 1978.